awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-firewall-and-port-mappings-in-amazon-lightsail.md

 ## Creating firewall rules<a name="creating-firewall-rules"></a>

 Create a firewall rule to enable a client to establish a connection with your instance, or with an application running on your instance\.
 For example, to enable all web browsers to connect to the WordPress application on your instance, you configure a firewall rule that enables the Transmission Control Protocol \(TCP\) over port 80 from any IP address\.
 If this rule is already configured on your instance's firewall, then you can delete it to block web browsers from being able to connect to the WordPress application on your instance\.

+**Important**
+You can use the Lightsail console to add up to 30 source IP addresses at a time\.
+To add up to 60 IP addresses at a time, use the Lightsail API, AWS Command Line Interface \(AWS CLI\), or an AWS SDK\.
+This quota is enforced separately for IPv4 rules and IPv6 rules\.
+For example, a firewall can have 60 inbound rules for IPv4 traffic and 60 inbound rules for IPv6 traffic\.
+We recommend you consolidate individual IP addresses into CIDR ranges\.
+For more information, see the [Specifying source IP addresses](#specifying-source-ip-addresses) section of this guide\.

 You can also enable an SSH client to connect to your instance, to perform administrative tasks on the server, by configuring a firewall rule that enables TCP over port 22 only from the IP address of the computer that needs to establish a connection\.
 In this case, you would not want to allow any IP address to establish an SSH connection to your instance; since doing so could lead to a security risk on your instance\.